No, Bari Weiss is not “Just Asking Questions”

 In a long interview, the editor told me that he loved my writing and saw me as a great choice for the job, but knew that the funders simply wouldn’t accept someone with my politics.
 I would be, in their eyes, far too anti-Israel.

-Bari Weiss tried to close the door for professors like Joseph Massad and the astonishingly brilliant, perceptive and inspiring Hamid Dabashi, not because they weren’t civil enough or cogent enough, but because they were civil and cogent.
+To put that another way: I’m claiming that Bari Weiss tried to close the door for professors like Joseph Massad and (the astonishingly brilliant, perceptive and inspiring) Hamid Dabashi, not because they weren’t civil enough or cogent enough, but because they were civil and cogent.

 Weiss doesn’t really dream of a world of fair arguments.
 She doesn’t really dream of civility on campus.
-She doesn’t want to say whether she believes someone’s ethnicity should determine whether they have any right to live in the farm their own family built, in their lifetime.
+She doesn’t want to say whether she believes someone’s ethnicity should determine whether they have any right to live in the farm their own family built, in their lifetime, or whether it is wrong for men with guns to force them away from it at gunpoint.

 She wants to change the domain of the argument, so that the argument we’re having is a sideshow, and the relentless, money-fueled machinery of the main event can continue its heartless work unperturbed.